jiawei-wang-ucd/jiawei-computations/README.md

 ```
 sh clean_logs.sh
 ```
-- use git to stage and commit results files created in the submodule [jiawei-computational-results](https://github.com/mkoeppe/jiawei-computational-results).
+- use git to stage and commit results files created in the submodule [jiawei-computational-results](https://github.com/mkoeppe/jiawei-computational-results) in the folder `jiawei-computational-results`.

+## Data Analysis

+- We use computational results stored in `computational-results-*` folders.
+Make sure those folders/submodules are in the right commit for data analysis.
+- We use Jupyter Note book to perform (interactive) data analysis using the file [data_analysis.ipynb](https://github.com/mkoeppe/jiawei-computations/tree/master/data_analysis.ipynb)

 ## Acknowledgement